Ritual (Oomph! album): Tour

+The band toured in support of the album from 1 March 2019 at the Capitol in Hanover, Germany, to 30 March 2019 at the Dark Electro Festival in Warsaw, Poland.

 Track listing

 Bonus tracks

 These tracks are included on the digital download, digipak CD, vinyl, and limited edition box set releases.

 In addition, the limited edition box set features a 7" vinyl with the exclusive song "Ich bin ein Fels" ("I Am a Rock").